Mistatim: Features and attractions

-Besides Greenwater Lake Provincial Park, there are several neighboring lakes which are stocked with fish.
+Besides Greenwater Lake Provincial Park, there are several neighbouring lakes which are stocked with fish.
 Deer, elk or moose hunting as well as duck hunting are activities in this heavily forested area.
 The Mistatim bog situated in the southern boreal forest, features black spruce, moose and waterfowl.
 This bog / fen area is protected under the Wildlife Habitat Protection Act.
-The Golden Rods Senior Citizen Center provides recreational activities for the senior population.
 A unique new feature in the Mistatim region is the Mistatim Castle.
 This two storey home constructed above a three car garage with duck pond is within a mile of the village.
 The provincial government was petitioned in 2002 to encourage the Saskatchewan Snowmobile Association to provide groomed snowmobile trails in the area and the Mistatim Snow Packers Inc. has been established.
 The Mistatim Arena was constructed as a part of the Canadian centennial project in 1967, and features ice rink and curling rink.

 Education

 The Mistatim public library is part of the regional Wapiti Regional Library.
 In 1929, a log school house was constructed on the site of the Mistatim school, and this log school building was demolished in 1940.
 Bachelor School District 5009 was first established in 1932.
 In 1939 a new teacherage was constructed as well as a two-room school was finished.
 This school was demolished in 1961, to be replaced by a modern school with a new gymnasium added in 1977.
 The former school building, which offered Kindergarten to grade 12, closed in 2001 and has been converted into a community center.
 Deldale School District #5171 was constructed in 1939.
 To the east of Deldale, the Bannock School District #5190 was established in 1941.Frederick's Siding School, and Motion School were two other one room school houses in the area.